WebDataConsulting/billing/README.md

 Setup
 -----

+JAVA_HOME -> /opt/lib/jdk1.8.0_60 or an equivalent
+GRAILS_HOME -> /opt/lib/grails-2.4.3 or equivalent

+Java and grails executables should be in your classpath.

 Run the grails `compile` target to compile the jBilling source code, then run the `prepare-test` target to load the reference database and prepare all the required resources.